owickstrom/writing-a-screencast-video-editor-in-haskell/src/slides.md

 ## Building a Video Editor

-- I decided to build a screen video editor
+- I decided to build a screencast video editor
     - Minimal
     - Suited to my workflow
 - I decided write it in Haskell
     - Didn't want to write an Electron app
     - Settled on GTK+ (`gi-gtk` package)
-- Using existing and new libraries of mine:
-    - `motor` for type-indexed state machines
-    - `gi-gtk-declarative` for declarative GTK+ programming
+- Dog-fooding some of my own libraries

-# Komposition
+# Komposition{background=images/cinema.jpg .dark}

 ## Komposition Overview